Welcome to our guide to the types of kitchen windows including the most popular styles and best designs for your home.

-This guide contains information and ideas about how each style of window may work in your kitchen and will help you to choose the best type of kitchen windows for your home.
+This guide contains information and ideas about how each style of window may work in your kitchen and will help you choose the best type of window for your home.

 Kitchen Window Styles

-If the kitchen faces a stunning outside view, a picture window provides the best viewing area and for air circulation, place smaller windows that open on both sides, such as casement windows.
+If the room faces a stunning outside view, a picture window provides the best viewing area, and for air circulation, place smaller windows that open on both sides, such as casement windows.

-Read about the types of kitchen windows below and decide which ones work the best for your kitchen.
+Read about the types of windows below and decide which ones work best for your room design.

 Double-Hung Windows